oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_testing_step_finished.png

-Clicking of Reset transition button will show the confirmation that was configured in transition.
+Clicking on Reset transition button will show the confirmation that was configured in transition.
 The same confirmation will appear for Restart transition from step "Processed".

 .. image:: ./img/workflow_management/workflow_testing_confirmation_reset.png